TuplexLanguage/tuplex/docs/_posts/2017-08-14-moving-to-jekyll.md

 ---
 layout: default
 title: Moving Site to Github
-categories: jekyll
 ---
 {{ page.date | date: "%Y-%m-%d" }}
 ## {{ page.title }}

+Labels: Jekyll, Blog

 The task for today is to set up Jekyll and Github pages and start moving documentation and posts to it.

-Starting out with the Slate theme.
-Not exactly what I'm looking for but it seems readable enough. ;-)
+Started out with the Slate theme, but changed to leap-day - much better I think.
+And of course I've ended up tweaking most of the style sheet...